JujuAdams/Bento/docs/2.3/Topic-Hover-Hold-Click-Focus.md

 ## Focus

 Bento's "focus" state does not have a clear analogue in other UI frameworks, or at least I don't know of an analogue (please get in touch if you do).
 Bento's "focus" is a way for you to separate regions of your user interface and to allow input in one region and to prevent input in others.
+In a sense, if an element is focused then that means the player's control is limited to what's "inside" that element.

 There are many examples of what Bento calls "focus" in user interface design.
 The most familiar example is a context menu.
 I'm presuming you're on a desktop OS, but try right-clicking on this web page and then navigate that menu using the arrow keys on your keyboard.
 You'll notice that navigation is limited to what is inside that context menu.
 In Bento's terminology this means that the context menu is "focused".
 Only content within the context menu can be navigated to.
 However, if you return to using your mouse, you'll find that you can still click on the web page behind the context menu without impairment.